burtonator/raven/README.md

 I think there's a massive opportunity to build agent frameworks using generative AI models.

+Agents would be able to be long-lived and perform background tasks on behalf of the user.

 It's designed to take advantage of GPT's generative model to expand the prompt and compute the "tasks" to meet its goals.